ddsssoftware/ddss/README.md

 ## How it works

-DDSS maintains database of diseases and its symptomns.
+DDSS maintains database of diseases and its symptoms.

 Steps for a diagnosis:
-1. Start by describing the case and entering the symptomns presented.
+1. Start by describing the case and entering the symptoms presented.
-2. Based on the case information DDSS will present a list of possible diagnoses and related symptomns.
-The list will be sorted by urgency - that is, the diagnoses and symptomns at the top of the list should be dealt first.
+2. Based on the case information DDSS will present a list of possible diagnoses and related symptoms.
+The list will be sorted by urgency - that is, the diagnoses and symptoms at the top of the list should be dealt first.
-3. Indicate which symptomns of the list are present/not present in the case and DDSS will refine the list.
+3. Indicate which symptoms of the list are present/not present in the case and DDSS will refine the list.
 4. If a diagnosis was not reached, go back to step 2.

 ## How to install